-INDEPENDENT AUDITORS' REPORT TO THE MEMBER OF HSBC AMANAH MALAYSIA BERHAD (CONTINUED)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBER OF HSBC AMANAH MALAYSIA BERHAD (CONTINUED) (Incorporated in Malaysia) Registration No. 200801006421 (807705-X)

 REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS (CONTINUED)

 Our opinion on the financial statements of the Bank does not cover the other information and we do not express any form of assurance conclusion thereon.